bradonomics/bradonomics.com/_pages/blogroll.md

 [The Adventures of Furochan](https://furochan.substack.com/archive): A Malaysian writer, tour guide, and travel consultant based in Tokyo.
 Technically this is a newsletter, but there is an [RSS feed](https://furochan.substack.com/feed/).

+[ExSaaSperated](https://exsaasperated.com/): The adventures of two software developers on a quest to start a small SaaS business.

 ## Well Known but Still Good

 [Paul Graham](http://paulgraham.com/articles.html): [Cities and Ambition](http://www.paulgraham.com/cities.html), [What You Can't Say](http://www.paulgraham.com/say.html)